26 Must-See Historical Landmarks and Monuments In Athens

 Athens boasts several ancient buildings that are still standing, such as the Parthenon, Erechtheion, and the Temple of Hephaestus.

-What are the most popular Athens famous landmarks?
+What are the most popular famous landmarks in Athens?

-Some of the most popular Athens famous landmarks include the Acropolis, Acropolis Museum, National Archaeological Museum, and Syntagma Square.
+Some of Athens’s most famous landmarks include the Acropolis, Acropolis Museum, National Archaeological Museum, and Syntagma Square.

-What Athens historical sites are good for kids?
+What Athens historical sites are suitable for kids?

-Historical sites in Athens that are kid-friendly include the National Archaeological Museum, the Acropolis Museum, and the Temple of Olympian Zeus.
+The National Archaeological Museum, the Acropolis Museum, and the Temple of Olympian Zeus are among the historical sites in Athens that are kid-friendly.

 Which Athens landmark should I not miss?